Werner Z. Hirsch: Career

 Hirsch worked at Berkeley from 1949 to 1951.
 He was an economist at the Brookings Institution in 1952.
 He taught economics at the Washington University in St. Louis from 1953 to 1962.

 Hirsch became a professor of economics at the University of California, Los Angeles in 1963.
 He served as the first director of the Institute of Government and Public Affairs at UCLA.
 He retired from UCLA in 1990.
 Meanwhile, he worked for the RAND Corporation, the Kerner Commission, the United States Congress Joint Economic Committee, the United States Department of Housing and Urban Development, the Internal Revenue Service, and the National Science Foundation.
 Meanwhile, with Luc E. Weber, Hirsch was the co-founder of the Glion Colloquium, a think tank on higher education which published many books about higher education policy.

 Hirsch endowed the Werner Z. Hirsch Award in Representational Drawing in the Department of Art at UCLA.

 Personal life and death

 Hirsch married Hilde Emma Zwiren, known as Esther, whom he met in Israel.
-They resided in Los Angeles, California, where he died of pancreatic cancer on July 10, 2009.
+They resided in Los Angeles, California, where he died of pancreatic cancer, aged 89, on July 10, 2009.